Overview of Solana L2 Use Cases

 The primary reason that various projects use L2s is for scalability.
 These teams prioritize speed, cost, and reliability over other potential benefits of an L2 such as customization and privacy.

-For example, Code aims to serve micropayment use cases, such as when a user pays $0.75 to unlock a blog article.
+For payments, Solana may experience dropped transactions and exceed block times of one second.
+However, payment platforms require the movement of money to be dependable and instant.
+Regarding micropayments in particular, Solana's gas fees may be non-trivial relative to the amount that's transferred.
+As an example, Code aims to serve micropayment use cases, such as when a user pays $0.75 to unlock a blog article.
 Its sequencer batches transactions off-chain and only executes the net movements on-chain to keep fees low and ensure a cost-effective experience.

 Permissioned Networks